WikiEducationFoundation/WikiEduDashboard/docs/setup.md

 6. To set up test users and data, see [User Roles](user_roles.md)

+## Design

+The living style guide illustrates many of the design building blocks of the dashboard, which you can use for creating new features: http://localhost:3000/styleguide

 ## Maintain

 The Dashboard includes several rake tasks intended to keep the database synced with Wikipedia: